Areeb-07/Seasons-of-Code/README.md

 ### Week 3

 In this week, I did a tutorial to implement a Generative Adversarial Network (GAN) from scratch in Google Colab.
-I also completed Week 1 of the Coursera course on
-Sequence Models under Deep Learning Specialisation to understand Recurrent Neural Networks (RNNs).
+GAN_Tutorial.ipynb contains the complete code of training and showing the performances of the models.
+I also completed Week 1 of the Coursera course on Sequence Models under Deep Learning Specialisation to understand Recurrent Neural Networks (RNNs).

 ### Week 4